Deployment in Identity Security Cloud

 • Are compatible with the supported JDK versions shipped with VA (OpenJDK 11).

-• Custom connector should upload all third-party jar dependencies required by connector with few exceptions.
-Custom connectors should not upload or pack the following libraries or classes with their connector, as these are the infrastructure libraries which are shipped with platform.
+• Custom connectors should upload all third-party JAR dependencies required by connector with a few exceptions.
+Custom connectors should not upload or pack the following libraries or classes with their source, as these are the infrastructure libraries which are shipped with the platform.
 Uploading these can cause class loading or conflict errors.

-If any of the dependencies are missing in the uploaded connector jar, an error will be prompted on the test connection which will show which third-party library is missing.
+If any of the dependencies are missing in the uploaded connector JAR file, an error can occur during the test connection.
+The error shows which third-party library is missing.

 Test Connector

-One complete, test the connector in the Identity Security Cloud interface.
+One complete test the connector in the Identity Security Cloud interface.
 Run Test Connection and import accounts.
-Good luck!